dart-lang/language/working/0110-incremental-sound-nnbd/roadmap.md

 opted-in library which tries to cast it to a `List<int>`).

-In the package ecosystem, we likely will want to bump major version numbers of packages that opt in despite the "essentially non-breaking" property.
+In the package ecosystem, we likely will want to bump major version numbers of packages that opt in despite the "mostly non-breaking" property.

 In the unconstrained model, packages may choose to opt in before their upstream dependencies.
-However, when an upstream dependency opts in, they may have to re-migrate to accomdate the breaking change.
+However, when an upstream dependency opts in, they may have to re-migrate to accommodate the breaking change.
 An advantage of the unconstrained model is that apps can migrate without having to wait for all of their transitive dependencies to migrate.
 This makes it easier for pieces of the ecosystem to migrate, and hopefully increases the velocity of adoption.
 While it may be desireable to follow a "mostly-waterfall" model, the ability to opt in arbitrary packages avoids the issue where a single unmaintained (or hard to migrate) package far upstream can block an arbitrary chunk of the ecosystem from migrating.

 ### Language support for migration